mit-acl/mppi_numba/README.md

+Updates (2023/03/31):
+* If you are looking for a Numba implementation of MPPI on GPU without terrain-dependent dynamics, check the newly added  `barebone_mppi_numba.ipynb`.

 # MPPI_Numba

 A GPU implementation of [Model Predictive Path Integral (MPPI) control proposed by Williams et al.](https://ieeexplore.ieee.org/document/7989202) that uses a probabilistic traversability model (proposed in "[Probabilistic Traversability Model for Risk-Aware Motion Planning in Off-Road Environments](https://arxiv.org/abs/2210.00153)") to plan risk-aware trajectories.
 The code leverages the Just-in-Time (JIT) compilation offered by [Numba](https://numba.pydata.org/) in Python to parallelize the sampling procedure for both control rollouts and traction maps on GPU.
 Although the implementation focuses on the unicycle model whose state consists of the x, y positions and yaw, the code may be adapted for higher dimensional system.